Information added or updated since this page went live on March 3, 2020, is in GREEN TEXT below.

 SSEP Flight Operations Manager

 Your flight-ready mini-lab must be sent to Nanoracks in Houston using FedEx, and must NOT request a signature for delivery.
-Your mini-lab cannot arrive in Houston earlier than September 28, 2020, and cannot arrive later than October 12, 2020.
+Your mini-lab cannot arrive in Houston earlier than October 7, 2020 (if pre-approved) or October 14, 2020 (if not pre-approved for early Handover), and cannot arrive later than November 18, 2020.

 Note regarding Saturday delivery: Nanoracks staff will not be on site to accept the package if it arrives on Saturday.
 Note that the package is being dropped off at a secure facility, so that Saturday delivery is fine if there are no impacted special handling requirements.
 For example, if you have need for refrigeration, and the package arrives on Saturday, cold packs you shipped with the mini-lab will most likely be exhausted before staff return on Monday.
 Also note that if you accidentally request signature on delivery, and the package arrives on a Saturday, the package will be placed back on the FedEx truck and might not be re-delivered for a few days.
 Also note that FedEx does not deliver on Sunday.
 Work with FedEx so that your package is delivered in compliance with these requirements and constraints.
 Note: if your package is being delivered on a Saturday, please send an email to John Hamel (firstname.lastname@example.org).